What Is a Milk Allergy?

 - itchy, watery, or swollen eyes

-- a drop in blood pressure causing lightheadedness or loss of consciousness
+- a drop in blood pressure, causing lightheadedness or passing out

 How Is a Milk Allergy Diagnosed?